-Simplot Park in Boise, ID reconnects visitors to the river and encourages walking and biking with a unique trail and boardwalk system.
+Committee members suggested the example of Simplot Park in Boise, Idaho, which reconnects visitors to the river and encourages walking and biking with a unique trail and boardwalk system.

 Mountain views from a trail on the north side of the study area.
+Views of John Day's stunning natural context were noted by the public as important elements to preserve and celebrate through this Area Plan.

-Downtown Sisters, OR encourages walking with enhanced crossings and fosters a strong sense of place with rustic lighting.
+The Advisory Committee liked the example of Downtown Sisters, Oregon, which helps encourage walking with enhanced crosswalks and fosters a strong sense of place with rustic lighting and furnishings.